EcSSS/ite-485-project/README.md

   * All files uploaded to this system must either be converted to a pdf or image file prior to uploading or the system will not find them when in the upload section.
 Working around this will break the ability to view the file in the system and possibly crash the application

+  * For the current system build, all case files that are submitted must not have spaces in the names as the system will crash

   * Since the entire nature of this project surrounds cloud storage you must have an azure database setup and running and must update the sourcecode in order to get the system to work.
 Documentation on how to change the code to use with your pre existing database will come soon

-  * For the current system, all case files that are submitted must not have spaces in the names as the system will crash